mlugg/zig-build-workshop/01_hello/README.md

 Create a C source file (something like `main.c` or `hello.c`) which contains a Hello World implementation.
 If you'd prefer to just use an existing one, an implementation exists in `../solutions/01/hello.c`.

 Edit your generated `build.zig` script to compile your C program into a binary.
+A C source file can be added to a "compile step" using the `addCSourceFile` method.
+Don't be afraid to use the Zig standard library documentation to your advantage!
+You can see it just by running `zig std`.

-You should be able to run `zig build` and get a working Hello World binary.
+After completing this task, you should be able to run `zig build` and get a working Hello World binary.

 If you get stuck, take a look at `hint.md`!